-When you see this globe, know that this responsibly made style is part of our water-saving Washwell program or made with at least 50% of more sustainable materials.
+When you see this globe on a hangtag, know that this responsibly made style is part of our water-saving Washwell program or made with at least 50% of more sustainable materials.

 Our more sustainable materials include recycled materials, regenerative cotton, organically grown cotton, cotton-in-conversion to organic, U.S. Cotton Trust Protocol cotton, Tencel™, Tencel™ × Refibra™, Lenzing™ Ecovero™, Livaeco by Birla Cellulose™, Eastman Naia™, and partially plant-based EVA.

 Check out our Good Glossary to learn more about these materials and look for details about each style on the style’s Product Details page.